Pension plan

 What happens when I retire?

-When you reach retirement age, you can withdraw the benefit in the form of an annuity.
+When you reach retirement age, you can withdraw the benefit in the form of an annuity or a lump sum (annuities are compulsory on savings invested in PERO compartment 3 - compulsory contributions).
 An annuity allows an amount of money in your pension plan to be taken out as a regular monthly income for the duration of your post-retirement life.
-The pension will be considered taxable income.
+The pension payments will be considered taxable income.

 What if I leave Adobe?